 This small group series runs weekly from January through mid-March.
 We will be offering four different sessions to choose from.
 All gatherings will take place on Zoom and will last for 90-minutes.

+Participants can find resources – including group norms and the syllabus below.
 E-mail Lynn Williams for more information or with questions.